 Providers and staff are required to initiate a complete series of COVID-19 vaccination by September 15, 2021.
 For more information on this requirement, see COVID vaccination required for providers, staff, trainees and learners

-Managers, see COVID-19 Vaccination Mandate Toolkit for details of how this requirement will be managed.
+Managers, see COVID-19 Vaccination Mandate Toolkit for details of how this requirement.

-First and second vaccinations are now being given at multiple Lexington locations.
+First, second and booster vaccinations are now being given at multiple Lexington locations.
 Visit ukvaccine.org for locations, days and times.

 There is no charge for COVID-19 vaccination at UK HealthCare and insurance is not required.

 Sign up for an invitation to make an appointment at ukvaccine.org.
-Once you receive the invitation, you will be able to select a time and location, as well as whether you prefer indoor or curbside service.
+Once you receive the invitation, you will be able to select a time and location.

 For information on directions and parking, please visit ukvaccine.org.
 If you have questions or need assistance making an appointment, please call 859-218-0111.